roryquennev/Elk-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
+Load balancing ensures that the application will have high availability, in addition to restricting access to the network.
+In addition, the load utilizing the load balancer ensures that server response times are minimized and achive maximum throughput.
+Efficiency and availability are two objectives that can be met here.

+On the other hand, using our Jump-Box-Provisioner as the only virtual machine that can directly access other machines on the network
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system ____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
 - _TODO: What does Filebeat watch for?_
 - _TODO: What does Metricbeat record?_

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 |         Name         |           Function         | IP Address |     Operating System     |
 |----------------------|----------------------------|------------|--------------------------|